 Reimbursement for Payments to Vendors.
 Upon termination of this Agreement, Client shall pay P&M on the termination date all amounts advanced by P&M pursuant to Section 3.b that have not been paid by Client, including, but not limited to, any amounts owed to third party vendors retained by P&M and any cancellation fees charged by such third party vendors.

 Reimbursement of Expenses.
-Within thirty (30) days after termination of this Agreement, P&M shall submit a final accounting of P&M's expenses pursuant to Section 3.c, and within ten (10) days thereafter, Client shall pay P&M for all expenses incurred on behalf of Client.
+Within thirty (30) days after termination of this Agreement, P&M shall submit a final accounting of P&M's expenses pursuant to Section 3.c, and within ten (10) days thereafter, Client shall pay P&M for all approved expenses incurred on behalf of Client.

 Proprietary Rights and Licenses.